Private beta

 04WATCH

-Watch the trend on the web
+Watch the trend prove your work

 $ benchfit web

-# opens your repo's performance page
+# opens your score dashboard

 05ENFORCE